447327642/Note-2.0/Work/Interview/ctci-189-tour.md

 + Trees vs. Binary Trees
 + Binary Tree vs. Binary Search Tree
-	+ all left descendents \<= n \< all right descendents
+	+ all left descendants \<= n \< all right descendants
 	+ the definition of a binary search tree can vary slightly with respect to quality.
 Under some definitions, the tree cannot have duplicate values.
 In others, the duplicate values will be on the right or can be on either side.
 All are valid definitions, but you should clarify this with your interviewer.
 + Balanced vs. Unbalanced
 + Complete Binary Trees
-	+ A complete binary tree is a binary tree in which every level of the tree is fully filled, except for perhaps the lst level.
-To the extent that th last level is filled, it is filled left to right.
+	+ A complete binary tree is a binary tree in which every level of the tree is fully filled, except for perhaps the last level.
+To the extent that the last level is filled, it is filled left to right.
 + Full Binary Trees
 	+ A full binary tree is a binary tree in which every node has either zero or two children.
 That is, no nodes have only one child.
 + Perfect Binary Trees